-The Team of Ed & Ant are safely on their way down to Everest base camp.
+Also, The Team of Ed & Ant are safely on their way down to Everest base camp.

-Our second team of Kenton, Ben, & Mark are planning to move up from Camp 3 to Camp 4 today in preparation for their summit attempt!
+Additionally, Our second team of Kenton, Ben, & Mark are planning to move up from Camp 3 to Camp 4 today in preparation for their summit attempt!

 Time of Climb – 8:50 am 14th May 2018

-Team Member : Mr. Anthony Peter Michael Andrew Middleton (UK), Mr. Edmund Philip Wardle (UK)
+Team Members: Mr. Anthony Peter Michael Andrew Middleton (UK), Mr. Edmund Philip Wardle (UK).

-Tonight our main team of climbers are heading up to Camp 2 on our “Mount Everest summit rotation”, then we will assess the weather and monitor the progress of our Sherpas who are doing the rope fixing from the South Col high camp (Camp 4).
+Tonight our main team of climbers are heading up to Camp 2 on our “Mount Everest (summit) final rotation”, then we will assess the weather and monitor the progress of our Sherpas who are doing the rope fixing from the South Col high camp (Camp 4).
 Some of our climbers (advance team) have moved up to Camp 3 on the Lhotse Face in preparation for an early summit just after the rope fixing project is completed, as May 13th and May 14th look like perfect summit days.
 Our second team of climbers is in Camp 2 at the moment and preparing to climb to Camp 3 tomorrow.